 To get this information, you will have to do a search for their driving history.

 Have you ever had to search for criminal records of someone you know?
 Was it a difficult process?
-Dis you do your search online or did you have to call the courthouse? was the information you recieved correct?
+Did you do your search online or did you have to call the courthouse?
+Was the information you received correct?
 There are many reasons that people look up criminal records and backgrounds, and your comments could help other people.

 Click here to tell your story